LilianPe/Transcendence/frontend/README.md

 ### ▶️ Run inside container (recommended)

     Open the project in VS Code
-    Press F1 → Dev Containers: Reopen in Container Wait for the container to build and launch
+    Modify the  .devcontainer.json at the root of the project Press F1 → Dev Containers: Reopen in Container Wait for the container to build and launch